Leonid Khabarov: Early years

-Khabarov was born to a military family in Shadrinsk, Kurgan Oblast, on 8 May 1947.
-His father, Vasily Khabarov, was a Red Army officer and World War II veteran who died from battle injuries soon after Khabarov was born.
-His mother moved to Nizhny Tagil, where Khabarov successfully finished evening school and then vocational school, having received a work qualification.
-He then worked for a year as an excavator operator in the Tagil industrial area.
+Khabarov was born to a military family in Shadrinsk, Kurgan Oblast, Russia on May 8, 1947.
+His father Vasily Khabarov was a Red Army officer and World War II veteran who died from battle injuries soon after his son was born.
+Khabarov's mother moved to Nizhny Tagil, where he successfully finished evening school and then vocational school.
+Having received a work qualification he then worked for a year as an excavator operator in the Tagil industrial area.
+In addition to working and studying he also participated in amateur boxing, winning several local championships.

-In addition to working and studying, he also participated in amateur boxing, winning several local championships.
-When he became eligible for conscription, Khabarov planned to attend a military aviation school, but was rejected due to a nasal fracture acquired during his boxing career.
-Instead, Khabarov was permitted to join the Russian Airborne Troops.

-Although it was possible for a civilian to enroll directly in the airborne school without having served as a conscript, Khabarov decided to voluntarily complete his mandatory military service first.
-During a training jump, he received a spinal injury, but this did not prevent him from continuing his service.
-After three years as a conscript, Khabarov began attending the airborne school at Ryazan, leaving the enlisted ranks as a sergeant.
+When Khabarov became eligible for conscription he planned to attend a military aviation school but was rejected due to a nasal fracture acquired during his boxing career.
+He was permitted to join the Russian Airborne Troops instead.
+Although it was possible for a civilian to enrol directly in the airborne school without having served as a conscript, Khabarov decided to voluntarily complete his mandatory military service first.
+During a training jump he received a spinal injury but this did not prevent him from continuing his service.
+After three years as a conscript he began attending the airborne school at Ryazan, leaving the enlisted ranks as a sergeant.